 Violet’s Best Tip

 Have fun scenting it with different skin-safe essential oils or essential oil blends.
-They all have great benefits and unique smells!
+They all have unique properties and great smells!

 Equipment